jpiechowka/libsodium-file-crypter/README.md

 ```
 Usage: libsodium-file-crypter [OPTION...]
 FILE PASSWORD
-A file encryption utility written in C using libsodium
+Linux file encryption utility written in C using libsodium

   -d, --decrypt              Decrypt the specified file.
 Specifying operation
                              mode is mandatory for program to run